brimdata/zui/CONTRIBUTING.md

 ### Zed

 The [Zed](https://github.com/brimdata/zed) service is the daemon responsible for data ingestion and query execution.
-As an npm postinstall step, the `zed` binary is downloaded and stored in the`./zdeps`directory.
+As a postinstall step, the `zed` binary is downloaded and stored in the `./zdeps` directory.
 Brim will automatically execute and terminate the service when it starts and stops.

 ## Pull Requests